g-poulos/C-imple_Compiler/README.txt

     - 'c_convertable': Programs that can be compiled and converted to C. The .c file can then be also compiled and run.
 All programs expect an input from the user.
-* Unit tests where also used to test the 'intermediate' and 'complete_programs' test folders.s
+* The 'complete_programs' and 'intermediate' tests were automatically being run in every code addition to ensure the functionality of the compiler.
 * The implementation of the compiler follows the object-oriented structure which is described in the course material.

+  A simple class diagram is shown below:

         ---------------    ---------------      ---------------     ---------------     ---------------
         |     Lex     |----|   Parser    |------|   Token     |     |     Quad    |     |     Scope   |